GoogleChrome/web.dev/src/site/content/en/blog/sending-messages-with-web-push-libraries/index.md

 protocol in more detail.

 {% Aside %}
-Note: If you hit problems at this stage, it's worth looking at the error logs from Firefox before Chrome.
+If you hit problems at this stage, it's worth looking at the error logs from Firefox before Chrome.
 The Mozilla push service has much more helpful error messages compared to Chrome / FCM.
 {% endAside %}